wallarm/product-documentation/docs/user-guides/settings/integrations/opsgenie.md

 # OpsGenie

-You can set up Wallarm to send real time alerts to OpsGenie for the following events:
+You can set up Wallarm to send alerts to OpsGenie when following events are triggered:

 * [Hits](../../../glossary-en.md#hit) detected
 * [Vulnerabilities](../../../glossary-en.md#vulnerability) detected